ISI charges Rs 10 lakh per kilogram of narcotics that a Khalistan terrorist sells

 These investigations have further confirmed the role of the ISI in the drug racket.
 An Intelligence Bureau official tells OneIndia that the ISI supplies the drugs to the Khalistan terror groups, who in turn smuggle it into Punjab.
 Most of the proceeds from the drug trade are in turn used to fund terror operations in the Valley.
 During Rana's investigation, it was learnt that after the drugs are sold, they had to pay the ISI Rs 10 lakh per kg.

 Officials have further said that the terror groups in Kashmir have been instructed to collect the money from Punjab.
 Several times in the past, it was found that terrorists from Kashmir have made their way into Punjab to collect money to run operations.
-At first it was suspected that they were in Punjab to plot terror strikes, but in reality it was to receive the money based on the ISI's instructions.
+At first, it was suspected that they were in Punjab to plot terror strikes, but in reality it was to receive the money based on the ISI's instructions.

 Kabul: The ISIS-ISI bonhomie was spoken about in this 2019 IB report